luqmancrit/Equipment-Failure-Prediction/README.md

 # ⚙️🧬Equipment Failure Prediction
-A classification model built from Support Vector Machine (SVM), Synthetic Minority Oversampling Technique (SMOTE), Stratified KFolds, GridSearchCV that predicts a machine failures.
+A classification model built on Support Vector Machine (SVM), Synthetic Minority Oversampling Technique (SMOTE), Stratified KFolds, GridSearchCV that predicts a machine failures.
 These are possible machine failures:

 - No Failure
 - Heat Dissipation Failure